Holworth/Notes/ParallelProgramming/part2/doc/lab2_individual_report.md

 ![cluster_time_in_total.png](cluster_time_in_total.png)
 ![cluster_time_per_unit.png](cluster_time_per_unit.png)

+The same as the result on PC: the result for matrix size 256 and 128 are not stable, is is because of the fact the data size is too small for too many parallel threads.
+Also, we can learn from the graph that the 256-size matrix can make use of more threads than 128-size matrix.

 What is interesting is, though the cluster support up to 40 threads, the timing result for this program hardly changes after 30-32 threads.
-It
+It may because of 1) the difference is just not significant or 2) the cluster do not support so many threads.

 ## 1.5.
 Task 5